 Unseen is a dance film that focuses on the unknown and quiet moments of the queer experience and discovery, which is usually only seen by those who experience it.
 It illustrates an exploration of identity and the emotions that come with it.

 The whole festival was a testament to the hard work of the students here at Dance City, and we hope they are endlessly proud of everything they achieved.
 The festival will continue year after year, picked up by the third-year students on the BA Hons Professional Dance course.
-We look forward to seeing future cohorts bring their unique creativity and passion to the Fuzion Festival, ensuring it remains a vibrant celebration of dance and the arts for years to come.
+We look forward to seeing future cohorts bring their unique creativity and passion to the festival, ensuring it remains a vibrant celebration of dance and the arts for years to come.

 GALLERY